 - 1. Be aware of all the marked exits from your area and building. - 2.
 When the building evacuation alarm is sounded or when you are ordered to leave by the Public Safety/college staff, walk quickly to the nearest marked exit and ask others to do the same.
 Exit the building following any given instructions or to the safest open area or nearest parking lot. - 3.
 Make sure all staff and students have evacuated the classroom/offices. - 4.
 Assist the disabled in exiting the building and escort them to the parking lot if safe to do so, or unless otherwise directed (see Assisting Students with Disabilities guidelines). - 5.
+Special evacuation chairs may be used for stairway evacuation or to transport injured or non-ambulatory persons.
+These are mounted near the stairwell. - 6.
 To the best of your ability, and without re-entering the building, assist the Police/college staff in their attempt to determine that everyone has evacuated.